Download our Spudnik Press Residency Packet 2019

-The Spudnik Press Cooperative Residency Program supports a broad range of artists including those working outside the discipline of printmaking and in communities outside of the Chicago area.
+The Spudnik Press Cooperative Residency Program supports a broad range of artists including artists working in communities outside of the Chicago area.
 Resident Artists will bring new resources, perspectives, and professional connections to the various audiences that Spudnik Press serves, including first-time printmaking students, emerging artists, professional artists, art collectors and supporters.

 Through integrating the production of innovative and well-executed print-based work with public programming and educational opportunities, the Residency Program strives to increase public awareness and appreciation of printmaking and its role in contemporary art practices.

 The Spudnik Press Cooperative Residency Program provides mid-career to established artists one to six weeks of full studio access and the support necessary for the production of new print-based artwork.
-The Residency Program supports a broad range of artists, including those working outside of the discipline of printmaking and in communities beyond Chicago.
-Each residency will be modified to adapt to the interests and needs of the individual artist.
+The Residency Program supports a range of local, regional, and national artists with each residency adapting to the interests and needs of the individual artist.

 The Resident Artists also play an integral role in the Spudnik Press community, bringing new perspectives, experiences and resources as they partake in a variety of public programs and professional opportunities throughout the duration of their residency.
 These activities vary from one artist to the next and may entail participating in artist talks, private events, and critiques, teaching master workshops, or presenting an exhibition.

 The Residency Program is committed to serving:

 - Respected and established artists.

 - Artists with a strong exhibition record and public speaking or teaching experience.